microsoft/azure-function-flex-open-ai/docs/workshop.md

 azd deploy
 ```

+## Application deployment with VS Code

+Skip this section if you have deployed the Function Apps using the [Azure Developer CLI (azd)][azd].

-If you encounter any issues, you can also deploy the functions manually using the Azure Functions extension in VS Code:
+If you encounter any issues, you can also deploy the functions manually using the [Azure Functions extension for VS Code][vscode-azure-functions-extension] in VS Code:

 - Open the Azure extension in VS Code left panel
 - Make sure you're signed in to your Azure account